by Andrew Robinson

 (Peter Forbes, The Independent)

---read a related feature ("Perspiration, inspiration, and the 10-year rule") in The Lancet
+--read my related feature ("Perspiration, inspiration, and the 10-year rule") in The Lancet

---read a related review ("In search of Ramanujan") in Nature
+--read my related review ("In search of Ramanujan") in Nature

 2011: Oxford University Press